Hardening off tender plants

 Why harden off plants?

-Young plants bought from nurseries or grown from seed or cuttings at home for summer display outdoors when the weather improves often need to be hardened off.
+Young plants bought from nurseries or grown from seed or

 Hardening off allows plants to adapt from being in a protected, stable environment to changeable, harsher outdoor conditions.
 If suddenly placed outside, the shock can severely check a plant's growth.
-Although plants usually recover eventually, hardening off is thought to be preferable to a sudden shock.
+Although plants usually recover eventually,

 The effect of hardening off is to thicken and alter the plant's leaf structure and increase leaf waxiness.
 It ensures new growth is sturdy although growth will be much slower than in the greenhouse.
 But be warned: hardening off does not make frost-sensitive plants hardy.